Heartland bandavirus: Treatment

 Treatment is non-specific.
 Antibiotics are not useful against viruses.
 Intravenous fluid administration and medications for the relief of pain are currently the best options.

 Prevention

-When planning to spend time outdoors in areas where the virus is known or suspected to be harbored by ticks, it is recommended that one cover the body completely with long sleeves and pants, and to avoid bushy and wooded areas.
+When planning to spend time outdoors in areas where the virus is known or suspected to be harbored by ticks, it is recommended that one cover the body completely with long sleeves and pants, and avoid bushy and wooded areas.
 Although ticks are not consistently repelled by DEET-containing repellents, insect repellents should still be applied to one's body and gear.
-It is recommended that one perform thorough tick checks after being outside, and to remove any tick immediately.
+It is recommended that one perform thorough tick checks after being outside and remove any ticks immediately.
 If a tick is found, one should remove the tick by the head, preferably with a pair of fine-tipped tweezers.
 Squeezing the abdomen of a tick while it is attached can force viruses and bacteria into the wound, increasing the chance of infection.
-Crushing an unattached tick will also release bacteria and viruses from its abdomen, which may then be able to enter a wound or burrow through the skin.
+Crushing an unattached tick will also release bacteria and viruses from its abdomen, which may then enter a wound or burrow through the skin.